 After many visits to Paris winebars and vineyards throughout France, all paths led to wine instead of academia.

 Jenny runs the company out of our Soho office in NYC.
-She lives on the Upper West Side with the talented photographer James Robinson (http://www.
+She lives on the Upper West Side with the talented photographer James Robinson and their daughter, Zoe, born Feb.
+2012.

 François Ecot, during his years playing jazz piano and tuning and restoring accordians in his native Paris, not only developed his musical ear, but also his smell and taste for wine.